What is independent advocacy?

 Who provides independent advocacy?

-‘Independent advocates’ or ‘advocacy workers’ work for independent advocacy organisations.
-Independent advocates help them to get the information they need to make real choices about their circumstances and support the person/group to put their choices across to others.
+‘Independent advocates’ or ‘advocacy workers’ work or volunteer for independent advocacy organisations.
+Independent advocates help people to get the information they need to make real choices about their circumstances and support the person/group to put their choices across to others.
 An independent advocate may speak on behalf of people who are unable to do so for themselves.

 The principles of independent advocacy

 The three principles which underpin all independent advocacy work